maueroats/teaching/content/machine-learning/isl-ch5/homework.md

 ## Exercise 6

 The data is the same.
+You should read the [high-level view]({{% relref "./notes.md" %}}) in the Notes for this chapter so that you know how the bootstrap works.

 * The book talks about `glm` but this means use the StatsModels Logit regression and `summary2` from the LogitResults.

+* You are supposed to estimate the standard errors of the logistic regression coefficients with the bootstrap.
+That means your `boot1` function needs to compute the coefficients of a random sample and return them.
+The coefficients are the `params` field.

 * You have to write your own bootstrap code to repeat the random sampling N times (N=100 seems good).
+Store the data in a list and then make it into a data frame

 * 6(d): Use a statistical test in your discussion.
+Specifically: find the likelihood that given the mean and standard deviation you estimate from the bootstrap, that the coefficients from the initial logistic regression come from the same distribution.
+Use the technique and code from the  "Significance Testing" section above.